decaporg/decap-cms/website/content/docs/beta-features.md

 ## Remark plugins

-You can register plugins to customize [`remark`](https://github.com/remarkjs/remark), the library used by the markdown widget for serializing and deserializing markdown.
+You can register plugins to customize [`remark`](https://github.com/remarkjs/remark), the library used by the richtext editor for serializing and deserializing markdown.

 ```js
 import { registerRemarkPlugin } from 'netlify-cms-core';